A groundbreaking work of history about the American middle class—its rise, why it faltered, and who truly benefited from its dominance.

-In Promised Land, David Stebenne examines the extraordinary revival of the middle class in mid-twentieth century America and how it drastically changed the country.
+In Promised Land, David Stebenne “invites us to remember those decades in which both the middle class and the Democratic Party were ascendant” (The Wall Street Journal).
 The story begins with the pervasive income and wealth inequality of the pre-New Deal period.
-What followed—Roosevelt’s reforms, the regulation of business and finance, higher taxation of the truly affluent, and greater government spending—began a great leveling.
-World War II brought the military draft and the GI Bill, similarly transformative elements that also helped expand the middle class.
+What followed began a great leveling.
+World War II brought transformative elements that also helped expand the middle class.
 For decades, economic policies and cultural practices strengthened the trend, and by the 1960s the middle class dictated American tastes from books to TV shows to housing to food, creating a powerful political constituency with shared interests and ideals.